What's the best Metroid game of all time? Well, we're about to tell you just that with our list of all Metroid games ranked from worst to best.

 Next up we have the original Metroid, which laid down the framework for the rest of the franchise back in 1986.
 It's a seriously tough game too, thanks to its open-ended world design and enemies which are tough to dispatch.
 Historically it's massively important, but when compared to the series as a whole, it hasn't aged as well as it might have done.
 One to check out on as part of the Nintendo Switch Online NES game library, perhaps.

 "Wait a minute – what the heck is a pinball game doing on a list of best Metroids?
 This is an absolute scandal.
 It's a total outrage!
 I'm never reading Nintendo Life again!"

-Also, it's actually pretty good.
+Also, it's pretty good fun.
 So there.

 For some fans, the less said about Metroid: Other M, the better.
 Many regard it as a 2D/3D mess of a Metroid game that introduced a load of flashy fluff that didn't do anything near enough to justify the lack of a real game.
-It was linear, which is against the spirit of Metroid, and the blend of 2D platforming and 3D combat didn't find favour with many players.
+It was very linear, which is against the 'spirit' of Metroid, and the blend of 2D platforming and 3D combat didn't find favour with many players.
 We don't want to stop what we're doing to do another thing – especially when it's this clunky.

 Finally!
 We're passed the questionable Metroids and into solid game material now.
-Metroid Prime Hunters is Nintendo's attempt to squeeze the Metroid Prime gameplay onto your DS, and it was a pretty good one.
-It takes place between the events of the first two games in the series and sees Samus investigating the Alimbic Cluster to find and recover artifacts scattered throughout the solar system.
+Metroid Prime: Hunters is Nintendo's attempt to squeeze the Metroid Prime gameplay onto your DS, and it was a pretty good one.
+It takes place between the events of the first two games in the series and sees Samus investigating the Alimbic Cluster to find and recover artefacts scattered throughout the solar system.
 Meanwhile, she's hunted by six other bounty hunters vying for her blood.